RONJOF15/ronblaze/README.md

-- 👋 Hi, I’m @ronblaze
+- 👋 Hi, I’m ron
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming, Engineering and Technology
-- 🌱 I’m currently learning Rasberry Pi
+- 🌱 I’m currently graduate of Computer Engineering Degree
 - 💞️ I’m looking to collaborate on new system
-- 📫 How to reach me ronjohuaferrer@gmail.com
+- 📫 How to reach me 'Go to the Philippines'

 <!---
 ronblaze/ronblaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.